-- 4.2 Any development resulting from the Local Plan will be located within Bassetlaw District.
-Therefore, loss of habitat from within the boundaries of a European site can be ruled out in relation to those sites that lie entirely outside of Bassetlaw.
-All European sites lie outside of the District boundary. - 4.3 Loss of habitat from outside the boundaries of a European site could still result in likely significant effects if that habitat supports qualifying species from within the European sites, for example habitat that is used for foraging by birds (usually referred to as 'functionally linked' habitat). - 4.4 All European sites lying entirely beyond the boundary of Bassetlaw have no notable ecological/functional connectivity to the District and/or are of a distance that loss or damage to habitats within the district is unlikely to impact upon them.
+- 4.3 Any development resulting from the Local Plan will be located within Bassetlaw District.
+Therefore, loss of habitat from within the boundaries of a European site can be ruled out in relation to all European sites as they all lie entirely outside of Bassetlaw. - 4.4 Loss of habitat from outside the boundaries of a European site could still result in likely significant effects if that habitat supports qualifying species from within the European sites, for example habitat that is used for foraging by birds (usually referred to as 'functionally linked' habitat). - 4.5 All of the European sites lying entirely beyond the boundary of Bassetlaw have no notable ecological/functional connectivity to the District and/or are of a distance that loss or damage to habitats within the district is unlikely to impact upon them.
 For example, Thorne and Hatfield Moors SPA is sensitive to impacts of damage or loss of off-site habitat due to its qualifying feature being nightjar, a mobile bird species which will forage within off-site habitat.
-However, given the distance of the European site being over 20km from development allocations and the presence of intervening infrastructure, it would not be expected for SPA birds to be dependent on the habitat within the allocations in Bassetlaw District.
+However, given the distance of the European site being over 20km from development allocations in the Local Plan and the presence of existing infrastructure in between, it would not be expected for SPA birds to be dependent on the habitat within the allocations in Bassetlaw District. - 4.6 It is noted that the plan area is hydrologically linked to the Humber Estuary SAC, SPA and Ramsar site.
+This is considered under 'water quality and quantity below'.

-Likely significant effects on all European sites can be screened out in relation to physical damage or loss of off-site habitat.
+Likely significant effects on all European sites can therefore be screened out in relation to physical damage or loss of on and off-site habitat.